Even thought Pat Boone has sold over 45 million albums, enjoyed 38 Top

 landed him in hot water with Christian TV channels.
 But there was one

-time when he was the limelight.
+time when he was

 Married at 19 to Shirley and already on the way to having four baby